Umar Farooq Durrani: Military career

 Durrani was commissioned in the 19th Lancers.

 As a captain, he served as Aide-de-Camp to the Chief of Army Staff General Aslam Beg.
 Durrani accompanied his regiment 19 Lancers to Somalia as part of UNOSOM II.
 He led his squadron in the rescue operation launched after the Black Hawk Down incident killing 18 US personnel.
 As a major general, he commanded 1st Armoured Division.
 Later he served as Vice Chief of General Staff, posted at GHQ.
 He was promoted from major general to the rank of lieutenant general in 2015.

 Upon elevation of his rank, he was appointed as Commander of I Corps, Mangla, a key strike formation of the Pakistan Army, in September 2015 and served until April 2017.

 In April 2017, he was appointed as Chairman of Pakistan Ordnance Factories (POF), Wah Cantt, where he oversaw defense production and modernization efforts.
 As chairman of POF, he had led foreign delegations and worked with foreign companies to boost foreign diplomacy and mutual interest of works.
-It was during this time it was discovered he had applied for immigration to Canada while still in uniform.
-This led to disciplinary action and his early retirement from the army.
 He also worked to modernise the plants of POF, thereby boosting the working progress of it.